sn-archi/SpaceFuckery/README.md

 # SpaceFuckery
-SpaceFuckery is the staging repo for the future über-cool space game
+SpaceFuckery is the staging repo for the future über-cool space program management game.